 This is in terms of offshoring to a country with a different time zone.
 The biggest challenge here is communication and the working hours.
 In working with your offshore staff, you have to adjust your meetings to viable times where everyone can communicate effectively.

 Luckily, there are various communication tools available today.
 These tools make it easier for you and your remote staff to work collaboratively as well as track the progress of your offshored tasks or projects.

 A different time zone can also be an advantage for some companies.
 One example of this is if you are offshoring your contact center, you will have the advantage of offering your services over extended hours, in some cases even for 24 hours.

 If you have been contemplating the idea of outsourcing for quite some time now, knowing how it will possibly affect your business is crucial in making your decision.

 Outsourcing has become a strategic practice for thriving businesses as they move forward with their growth and development.
 All things considered, organizations mainly outsource due to its cost-effectiveness and time-saving perks.

-Further, outsourcing providers do invest in both their employees as well as in the technologies that they utilize to serve their clients.
+Further, outsourcing providers do invest in both their employees and the technologies that they utilize to serve their clients.
 Outsourcing providers always make sure that they make use of the latest technology as it also serves as their competitive advantage in the industry.

 On the contrary, what these organizations tend to realize is that they can also use some of these downsides to their own advantage.
-On top of that, as we have explained above, these downsides are rather misconceptions on the outsourcing practice.
+These downsides are rather misconceptions about outsourcing that needs to be straightened out.